KAPINTOM/MPV-Starter/README.md

 ### Main Features
 - **Flexible playback:** Supports web links (YouTube, Twitch, etc.) **and local files** (MP4, MKV, AVI).
 - **MPV executable selection:** Easily specify the path to MPV.
+- **Automatic MPV installer:** Download and run MPV directly from the app if you don't have it yet.
+- **Modern UI installer:** Install the modern graphical interface (OSC Modern) for MPV with one click.
 - **Custom parameters:** Add and save launch parameters for MPV.
 - **Smart history:** Automatically saves last 100 played items (accessible via menu).
 - **Bookmark management:** Store web links and local files with custom titles.